joshcanhelp/josh-to-11/content/md/post/38-how-to-make-a-technology-taming-plan.md

 **Making yourself known** is one half of the equation.
 There are seemingly infinite ways to gain some ground on this but here is what I’ve been doing:

 - Started a blog.
 Read other blogs, commented on them, linked to my blog.
-- Signed up for Facebook (I know a lot of people on there anyways).
-Signed up for Twitter (took a while to build any kind of following on there… try following others).
-Linked the two together.
+- Signed up for Facebook (I know a lot of people on there anyways), signed up for Twitter (took a while to build any kind of following on there… try following others), and linked the two together.
 - Signed up for LinkedIn. built a great profile, recommended many former co-workers.
-Now, their counter-recommendations act as [testimonials on this site](/resume).
+Now, their counter-recommendations act as testimonials on this site.
 - Signed up and spend some time on a few different forums.
 I try to give at least as much as I ask for.
 - Stay in touch with many people